amitparag/Attention-Classification/README.md

 ![Screenshot from 2023-09-01 12-02-11](https://github.com/amitparag/Attention-Classification/assets/19486899/be3a25a3-36e6-43ac-a242-4a00f55a82d1)

 Video Vision Tranformers were initially proposed in this [paper](https://arxiv.org/abs/2103.15691).

 We use the the first variant - spatial transformer followed by a temporal one - in our experiments.

+The training dataset were collected by performing the wriggling motion.

+We define "wriggle" as a sequence of motions that involve lifting an object, rotationally shaking it followed by tangential shake, vertical shake and perpendicular shake.
+The object is then put back on the table.

+Two examples are shown below :

 https://github.com/amitparag/Attention-Classification/assets/19486899/b194ed84-4d4c-42f6-bfd9-33df2f14c093

 https://github.com/amitparag/Attention-Classification/assets/19486899/02444fa0-1a38-4509-9543-bbd524d1c5c0

+The occurence of slip is usually characterized by the properties of object in question such  as its weight, elasticity, orientation of grip.
+One example of slip is shown below.

 https://github.com/amitparag/Attention-Classification/assets/19486899/54d982fc-a740-4a30-95ba-91bb8960efaf